UBW-Q/ubw-q.github.io/BG.md

 ICRA Award 2016 (ICRA XVII@Syracuse, USA)                 ICRA=International Conferences on Representations of Algebras

-Citation: The ICRA Award 2016 is given to Yu Qiu who made important contributions in the representation theory of algebras on the topological structure of Bridgeland stability conditions, and a sequence of studies about Calabi-Yau and cluster categories.
+Citation: <span style="font-family:Papyrus;font-color:blue;font-size:15;"> The ICRA Award 2016 is given to Yu Qiu who made important contributions in the representation theory of algebras on the topological structure of Bridgeland stability conditions, and a sequence of studies about Calabi-Yau and cluster categories.</span>

 Committee：Osamu Iyama, Idun Reiten, Jan Schröer, Jie Xiao & Dan Zacharia。